 32. Some on ground floor, 2 suitable for disabled.

-bar, lounge, dining room, games room, in-room smart TV, spa (12 by 5 metre indoor swimming pool, spa bath, sauna, steam room, treatments), decked courtyard, complimentary bicycle hire.
+lift, bar, lounge (Ivy’s), dining room (Stanley’s), games room (The Den), in-room smart TV, spa (12 by 5 metre indoor swimming pool, spa bath, sauna, steam room), courtyard, bicycles, EV charging, public rooms wheelchair accessible.

 in public spaces.

 all ages welcomed, interconnecting rooms available, children under the age of 16 are not permitted to use the hot tub, steam room or sauna.

 £25 per room, per night, permitted in The Bar, The Yard, The Den, not in dining areas.
 Wash facilities and towels are available for muddy paws, before entering the hotel.

 B&B from £205.
 2-night min.stay Fri and Sat.